swansonk14/typed-argument-parser/README.md

     """You can do a lot with Tap!

     Arguments:
-    :package_name: The name of a package.
+    :package_name: Name of the package.
-        Note - we'd prefer cooler packages.
-    :awards: The awards won by this package.
+    :awards: Awards won by the package.
-    :num_stars: The number of stars that this package received.
+    :num_stars: Number of stars.
-    :is_cool: Indicate whether or not the package is cool.
+    :is_cool: Whether the package is cool.
-    :printer: Adds a suffix to the string being printed.
+    :printer: Prints strings.
     """
     package_name: str
     awards: List[str] = []